 - Can detect one CLL cell in 1,000,000 leukocytes (10–6)

-- Must be sent to a lab that specializes in these assays, so the process is generally slower and more expensive
+- Must be sent out to a lab that specializes in processing this specific type of test, so the process is generally slower and more expensive

 - 1. Flow cytometry